15 Items You Should Never Leave in Your Garage

 Don’t risk keeping those important papers such as medical records, passports and birth certificates in your garage.
 Same goes for photos as they could be damaged by water and excess moisture in the air.
 If you need to keep some paper items in the garage, store them in an air-tight plastic container.

 Fluctuating temperatures and humidity can actually alter the taste of wine.
-Temperature changes are also why some of these are things you should never leave in your car.

 Consider storing your old clothing—whether your favorite dresses, winter coats or sweaters—someplace other than the garage.
 Clothes are prone to moth infestations.
 Fur and leather also don’t hold up well when stored in damp areas.
 Keep clothing in sealed plastic bags and store in another area of the home.